Livinx77/Easy-and-simple-4-wheeled-car/README.md

 This project has a very low aim, but im planing to use it as a base for bigger, better and greater projects, i might add things here still.
 Stay tuned.
 Project was also inspired by Dr Stone lol

+The car is able to:

+Move (easier with bluetooth module)

+Turn (easier with bluetooth module)

+Its highly modifiable, it can transform into many things just by changing the chasis, its essentialy a skeleton for anything.

+Easy to mod, change and make (20 minutes max of building)

+Flexible measurements

+Its a

 Current state: FINISHED AND NOT ADDING BLUETOOTH BC I DONT HAVE A MODULE

 Btw due to me being spanish, most titles will be in spanish.
 However, descriptions and explanations will be in english